FIVEYOUNGWOO/DQN-Based-Power-Allocation-For-Multi-Cell-Massive-MIMO/README.md

 ## DRL-based-Power-Allocation-For-Multi-Cell-Massive-MIMO

-Implementation of DRL-based power allocation for massive MIMO with the cellular network.
+Implementation of DRL-based power allocation for massive MIMO with the cellular network in Open-AI Gym.

+In that case, solely designed reinforcement learning algorithm as the Deep Q network (DQN).

-(* It is first draft version of DRL-based PA)
+(* It is a first draft version of DRL-based PA)

 ## Hyperparameters
 - (N) is the number of cells equal to the number of BSs